 5. Disregarding the boat for a moment, notice there's not much contrast and certainly not much drama in this scene.

-Before you start a painting based on a photograph, you need to look closely at it and ask yourself:
+Before you decide what to paint based on a photograph, you need to look closely at the photo and ask yourself:

-Art becomes so much more satisfying when you put your creativity and imagination to use and produce something unique, instead of just a copy of your photograph.
+Art becomes so much more satisfying when you put your creativity and imagination to use.
+You produce something uniquely your own, instead of just a copy of your photograph.